oparisy/gdextension-module/README.md

 This is mostly a proof of concept, but I'm open to PRs if this proves useful to someone.
 Note that a pure GDScript module player exists ([Godot Mod Player](https://godotengine.org/asset-library/asset/841)).

+If you test this in the editor, by setting the `Playing` property to `true` there, you may get audio glitches.
+This is due to the fact that editor windows are running with default priority.
+This will not happen whith a script/game, since thore are run with a higher priority ([as can be seen here](https://github.com/godotengine/godot/blob/9b522ac1a85cab1a7a867b7a9f3bb102d9376ac2/platform/windows/display_server_windows.cpp#L4800-L4815)).

 ## Credits & Distribution
 For simplicity this repository distributes a compiled version of [libxmp-lite](https://github.com/libxmp/libxmp/tree/master/lite) for Windows, in conformance with [its MIT license](https://github.com/libxmp/libxmp/blob/master/README).
 I'm open to PRs automating its compilation from Scons.